-For example, you can file a lawsuit to recover the losses for medical bills, lost wages, and anything that costs you during your rehabilitation.
+For example, you can file a lawsuit to recover the losses for medical bills, lost wages, and anything that costs you during rehabilitation.
 You can also claim for your reduced earning capacity, which might have lowered your income.

 Some of the expected economic damages could be:

 - Bills related to medicine, surgery, and hospital visits